Model for Success:

 Momentum Behind Voter Reforms

-California is hard on Oregon’s heels, slated to put its huge, computerized Motor Voter system into full operation in 2017.
+California Followed hard on Oregon’s heels, putting its huge, computerized Motor Voter system into full operation in 2017.
 Its sponsor, Secretary of State Alex Padilla, predicts “the largest voter registration drive in the nation’s history” by making registration easier for the estimated 6.6 million Californians who are eligible to vote but not not registered.

 “There will be a huge influx of new voters, and that’s good for our democracy,” Padilla asserts.
 “We want to serve as a contrast to what we see happening in other states, where they are making it more difficult to register or actually cast a ballot.
 I think that’s flat out un-American, and we can show a different, better way with the automatic registration system.”

-In the last couple of years, while a score of states were making it tougher to vote through stricter voter ID laws and fewer voting days, Illinois, Vermont and West Virginia passed Motor Voter laws to make voting easier.
+In the last couple of years, while a score of states were making it tougher to vote through stricter voter ID laws and fewer voting days, Illinois, Maryland, New Jersey, Vermont, Washington and West Virginia passed Motor Voter laws to make voting easier.

 In Connecticut, the Secretary of State and the DMV announced plans to implement a streamlined motor voter system in 2018.
-Utah has adopted a system of reminding residents w=that they can registered to vote when they obtain or renew a state driver’s license, but that stops just short of automatic motor-voter registration.
+New Jersey followed suit with an expanded system for automatic voter registration when residents interacted with several major state agencies or got state driver’s licenses and ID cards.
+Utah adopted a system of reminding residents that they can register when they obtain or renew a state driver’s license, but that leaves the initiative up to individual Utahans.
 These moves all grow out of the 1993 National Voter Registration Act, which required the 50 states to offer anyone the right to register to vote while getting or renewing a driver’s license or other state IDs.

 “The momentum is very real,” says Jenny Flanagan, vice president of Common Cause, the nonpartisan citizen advocacy group.
 Flanagan sees the early adopters of Motor Voter as harbingers of what she forecasts will be a “sweeping reform” in voter registration, though this strategy faces an uphill struggle in the 30 states where Republicans control the legislatures and the 32 states with GOP governors.